Mary (Costigan) Wassel, LMSW, LNHA

 Phyllis Rosenberger is an experienced RN with 40 years of experience, concentrating in geriatrics.
 She is an experienced director of nursing with a strong regulatory and clinical background.
 A certified nurse educator, she is passionate about nursing education with her MS in nursing education, and has presented in numerous educational forums.
-She has worked with the School of Public in Albany in both GoldSTAMP and the epidemiology programs.
+She has worked with the School of Public Health in Albany in both GoldSTAMP and the epidemiology programs.
 Phyllis has an extensive interest in nursing informatics and conversion to electronic medical record, as well as training for nursing leadership.

 Gail Weinstein, MS, LNHA, CTRS

 Gail Weinstein, MS, LNHA, CTRS is a licensed nursing home administrator and certified therapeutic recreation specialist.
 For more than 30 years, Gail's long-term care experience has ranged from a hands-on recreation therapist to supervisory and administrative positions.
 As Vice President of Community Health Services, Gail was responsible for the creation, development, implementation and oversight of three Alzheimer's adult day health care programs, a long-term home health care program and an in-house day care program for nursing home residents with dementia.
 She is co-author of a chapter entitled "Approaches to Special Programming" published in Dementia: Issues in Nursing Home Care.
 Since February, 2001 Gail has provided long-term care and adult day health care consulting services, through ProCare, conducting mock surveys, assisting facilities with POCs and DPOCs, and training staff in areas of accident prevention, documentation, behavior management, therapeutic programming, leadership/management skills and quality assurance.